UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

       ( is-split-idempotent-split-idempotent-map H)
 ```

-### Split idempotent maps are quasiidempotent
+### Split idempotent maps are quasicoherently idempotent

 This is Lemma 3.6 in {{#cite Shu17}}.
 We follow a more direct route as we have
-already shown that quasiidempotents are closed under homotopy.
+already shown that quasicoherently idempotents are closed under homotopy.

 ```agda
 module _